sandeepbilthare/tidydataset/README.md

 ==================================================================

-This is a summary of dataset
+This project is an analysis of Human Activity Recognition Using Smartphones Dataset.
 The dataset used for this project is available at: http://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones

 ==================================================================